Rioter first to be jailed on violent disorder charge after nationwide unrest

 They follow the case of self-employed builder Joshua Simpson, who became the first person to be convicted following rioting outside the hotel after he admitted assaulting a police officer.

-Also in Sheffield, Jake Turton, 38, of Barnsley, will appear in the city’s magistrates’ court charged with violent disorder and driving a motor vehicle without its owner’s consent.
+Also in Sheffield, Jake Turton, 38, of Barnsley, appeared at the city’s magistrates’ court where he denied violent disorder and driving a motor vehicle without its owner’s consent.

 The court appearances come as police remain braced for planned unrest by “hateful and divisive groups” as they monitor reports of at least 30 possible gatherings and threats against immigration law specialists.